Carabineros de Chile: Military dictatorship of Chile (1973–1990)

 In 1973, the Carabineros, headed by General Cesar Mendoza, later appointed Director General, joined the Chilean coup of 1973 under the lead of the Army, Navy and Air Force leaders, that overthrew President Salvador Allende.
 As such, the Carabineros' commander was a formal member of the Military Government Junta, as well as members of the institution taking on administrative roles, such as being in charge of the Ministry of Education.

 In 1974, formal command of the service was handed over to the Chilean Ministry of National Defense, and it was integrated into the ranks and traditions of the Chilean Armed Forces as a result.
 Until 2011, this was the case for the service, from that year onward it is a part of the Ministry of the Interior and Public Security.

 The Basic Training Center, which trains future personnel of the other ranks, was created in 1979.

-In April 1989, the Gloria y Victoria (Glory and Victory) monument was inaugurated on the Alameda during a ceremony presided over by Director General Rodolfo Stange.
+In April 1989, the Glory and Victory (Gloria y Victoria) monument was inaugurated on the Alameda during a ceremony presided over by Director General Rodolfo Stange.
 The monument serves as a memorial to uniformed Carabineros who lost their lives in the line of duty, honoring their service and sacrifice in maintaining public safety.